Wondering what the best lighting temperature is for a finished basement? Let me tell you, I have been searching for the answer myself.

 Over the years our recessed light bulbs have gone from traditional incandescent bulbs to CFL's (fluorescent bulbs), to LED bulbs.

-I knew this was an environmentally good thing to do but because we needed so many, I would always buy a big ol' pack in bulk at Costco or BJ's.
+I knew that switching to LED lights for the basement was an environmentally good thing to do – but because we needed so many, I would always buy a big ol' pack in bulk at Costco or BJ's.

 Never once did I pay attention to the lighting temperature.